Balarubinan/Django_Login_Template/Readme.md

 # Running Tests

-1)All the test havve been written to the login_template_app/tests.py
+1)All the test have been written to the login_template_app/tests.py

 2)from shell run 'python manage.py runserver'